ChanChiHo/Dedup-Cloud-GUI-2/README.md

-# Dedup-Cloud-GUI
+# Dedup-Cloud-GUI-2
-This project is for Course Code CSCI4998.
+This project is for Course Code CSCI4999.
+The older version is in [link](https://github.com/ChanChiHo/Dedup-Cloud-GUI)

 ## Author
 Author : Chan Chi Ho (The Chinese University of Hong Kong) - First Version